GuanceCloud/guance-docs/docs/en/billing/commercial-register.md

 #### Bind Expense Center User Name Account

 When registering on this page, you can directly bind the user name account of the expense center.
-After entering the user name, select "Do you still want to register with this user name?" .
+After entering the user name, select **Do you still want to register with this user name?**.

 ![](img/9.billing_account_1.png)